The Best Clean, Natural & Non-Toxic Shampoo

 • Cost: $14

-• My Take: This was a great find- clean shampoo and conditioner that works at a great price!
+• Why I Love This Shampoo: This was a great find- clean shampoo and conditioner that works at a great price!

 • From the Griffin Remedy website: Griffin Remedy hair care products are 100% natural, made from only the best ingredients, including pure, natural essential oils.
 Daily use of our shampoos and conditioners will leave your hair feeling healthy and clean.
 Free of parabens and sulfates with no harmful chemicals.